 The Platform on Sustainable Finance

 One important actor in that process will be the Platform on Sustainable Finance.
-The Platform is an expert group with 68 Members from the academic, finance and civil society sectors, which advises the EU Commission on the design of the Taxonomy.
-Among the 57 full members, 50 were chosen through a public call for proposals, while the remaining 7 represent European institutions (European Environment Agency, European Investment Bank, European Investment Fund, the three European Supervisory Agencies and the European Agency for Fundamental Rights).
-The final 11 seats where given in an observing capacity to other European and international institutions such as the Organisation for Economic Co-operation and Development (OECD) or the European Central Bank.
-While several civil society organisations gained access through the public call for proposals, they are heavily underrepresented in comparison to economic actors.
-The same goes for representatives from the independent scientific community.
+The Platform is an expert group with originally 68 Members from the academic, finance and civil society sectors, which advises the EU Commission on the design of the Taxonomy.
+FOr the second mandate phase running from 2023, the Platform was reduced to 49 members.
+28 members were chosen through a public call for proposals.
+Article 20 of the Taxonomy regulation reserves 7 seats for European institutions (European Environment Agency, European Investment Bank, European Investment Fund, the three European Supervisory Agencies and the European Agency for Fundamental Rights).
+The final 14 seats where given in an observing capacity to other European and international institutions such as the Organisation for Economic Co-operation and Development (OECD) or the European Central Bank.
+Already among the orignal 68 members civil society organisations were heavily underrepresented in comparison to economic actors.
+The same went for representatives from the independent scientific community.
+After the reduction in membership for the second mandate phase, this problem has become even more pronounced.

-Until autumn of 2022 the Platform has published proposals on three crucial topics:
+As of June of 2023, the Platform has published proposals on five crucial topics:

 What is known about the delegated acts on technical screening criteria?